 As you can see, the visual representation is also complex but is much more visually appealing.
 You can easily follow how alternative and exception scenarios flow.
 I bet the stakeholders would rather slide through the flows than go thorough complex ifs and buts.
 I also used BPMN’s default flows when I described complex scenarios like alternative/exception flows of alternative flows.With numbering I did the following thing – I numbered the main flow first and then for alternative flows I put letter A and flow number and then step number e.g. for step 1 of alternative flow 1 it was A1.1.
 For complex scenarios like alternative/exception flows of alternative flows I did like this e.g. E1A1.1 means that it is step 1 of exception flow 1 of alt. flow 1.
 I did this for this particular example so that it was easy to compare but in reality, numeration does not need to be that complex.Also, if there is a need for another participant then just use another color, add description, include actors’ summary etc. The sky is the limit.ConclusionBasically, we represented the same system design in a different manner that is easy to follow and understand.
 This will help not just your business SMEs to review and approve a design but also will make happy campers out of your technology stakeholders like developers and testers.And always remember - there are no hard and fast rules on how to use business analysis techniques; you can always tailor them to suit your needs.
 Credit Dim Zakharov/Samuel Olanrewaju

-Samuel Olanrewaju is an Enterprise Analyst with over 10 years’ experience of delivering Multi-Million-Pounds End2End SMART Requirements & Solutions in the Finance & IT Sectors.
+Samuel Olanrewaju is an IT/Business Consultant with over 12 years’ experience of delivering SMART Requirements & Solutions for Multi-Million-Pounds projects in the Private & Public Sectors.

 @Jadetan Enterprises Ltd. Company No. 09604443.
-Member of the Chattered Body For the Project Profession and the British Computer Society Tel: +44(0)2045305949 Email: email@example.com 02 Universal Square / Tax Perks Suites Devonshire Street North.
+Member of the Chattered Body For the Project Profession and the British Computer Society Tel: +44(0)2045305949 Email: firstname.lastname@example.org 02 Universal Square Devonshire Street North.
 Manchester M12 6JH UNITED KINGDOM